heyyytamvo/FCJ2024-Workshop2/content/2-vpc-ec2/_index.md

 {{% /notice %}}

-In this section, we will a VPC with:
+In this section, we will create a VPC with:

 - 3 Availability Zones
 - 3 Public Subnets